Japanese knotweed across Europe

 Collaboration and partnerships:

-Furthermore, the EU is working with a range of partners, including member states, non-governmental organizations, and scientific institutions, to address the issue of invasive alien species.
+Furthermore, the EU is working with a range of partners, including member states, non-governmental organisations, and scientific institutions, to address the issue of invasive alien species.
 By collaborating and sharing knowledge and expertise, the EU is better able to raise awareness and take effective action to prevent the spread of invasive species like Japanese knotweed.

 The EU is taking a multifaceted approach to increasing public awareness of invasive alien species, including Japanese knotweed, to prevent their spread and protect biodiversity.